lawrence-forooghian/website/site/notes/_posts/2023-02-04-how-to-read-the-ably-client-library-specification.md

 - Lots of good information being saved when one class asks another class to do something.
 E.g. when the channel asks the connection to do something, it should get a receipt so that the operations can be correlated.
 Not sure how this would play with the Swift async stuff.
 - The stuff where the channel checks the connection’s state before making a decision about how to proceed – this seems like it could be fraught with synchronisation issues.
 See what RTL6c2 says about this.
 It’s also a bit confusing because the channel state is dependent on the connection state
 - In general, how to implement the operations that are dependent on the current state even of the receiver (e.g. RTL7c which says that subscribe should attach if the channel is `INITIALIZED`)
+- I don't know whether it's okay to dump everything into a serial queue to be dealt with at some point.
+Surely some things should pre-empt others, e.g. the transport dies, you need to act on this immediately.

+## Interactions between the components

+Maybe next I’ll document all the places where the feature spec mentions the interaction points between the components.